shobhitpuri/custom-google-signin-button/README.md

 From documentation, Google suggests creating a custom button as mentioned on [Customizing the Sign-In Button](https://developers.google.com/identity/sign-in/android/custom-button).
 Then it suggests using the branding guidelines as mentioned at [Sign-In Branding Guidelines](https://developers.google.com/identity/branding-guidelines#sign-in-button).
 It includes using custom icons and images int he button, setting text size to specifics, paddings and other do's and don'ts for the logo.

 Doing as per Google's suggestion involves some custom work.
-This small 257 KB library does that for you.
-Please feel free to make pull requests to improve it.
-I wanted to create a re-usable solution when I came across this problem when implementing the Sign-In button and wanted to share with everyone.
+This small 3.93 KB library does that for you.
+Please feel free to make pull requests to improve the library.
+I wanted to create a re-usable solution when I came across this problem while implementing the Sign-In button.
+Just wanted to share with everyone.

 **License**